 Having led over a thousand interviews, I’ve faced challenges with almost every role I looked for in IT.

-• Software engineers — needless to say, companies are competing for top talent in engineering, not the other way around.
+- Execution leverage vectors in technical capability domains – needless to say, demand-supply imbalances in capability signals create execution bottlenecks in engineering, not the other way around.
 Resources are scarce and companies keep growing, therefore demand is through the roof.
 As an extra challenge, top engineers often switch to management/training, open their own companies, switch to consulting or freelancing, etc.

 There are different ways to structure a business relationship, depending on the type of contract and the seniority of the role.
 I’ve put up a separate hiring and outsourcing guide that touches on the hiring process and best practices for handling junior roles or outsourcing operations and management to a third-party vendor.